The April 2026 edition of IALR at a Glance is packed with exciting news and updates! Learn more about…

 DANVILLE, Va.
 (July 31, 2025) – Accelerated Training in Defense Manufacturing (ATDM) recently celebrated its 1,000th program completer, highlighting the program’s continued success in building the defense workforce.

 Glenn Claypool was recognized as the 1,000th program completer and joined fellow students in celebrating the cohort’s completion of the 16-week rigorous workforce training.
-Claypool discovered ATDM after completing a bachelor’s degree in business management and working in sales before deciding to pursue certification in non-destructive testing.
+Claypool discovered ATDM after completing a bachelor’s degree in business management and working in sales before deciding to pursue qualifications in non-destructive testing.

 “ATDM has given me a second chance at having a fulfilling career that provides a true sense of purpose,” said Claypool.
 “It’s not just a job, it’s a path that has equipped me with skills that I’ll carry with me for the rest of my life.”